 The following changes are proposed in R2-2205077:

-Slice specific cell reselection information can be included in SIB messages and in RRCRelease message.
-The slice specific cell reselection information provides information about the frequencies where slice group(s) are supported.
+Slice group specific cell reselection information can be included in SIB messages and in RRCRelease message.
+The slice group specific cell reselection information provides information about the frequencies where slice group(s) are supported.
 It may include reselection priorities per slice group per frequency and corresponding list(s) of cells where the slice group(s) are supported or not supported.
 In the UE, NAS provides the slice(s) or slice group(s) and their priorities to be considered during cell reselection.

 When a UE supports slice aware cell reselection, and when slice specific cell reselection information is provided to the UE, then the UE uses the slice specific cell reselection information.
 Valid cell reselection information provided in RRCRelease always has a priority over cell reselection information provided in SIB messages.
 When no slice specific reselection information is provided for any slice or slice group that UE AS received from NAS to be considered during cell reselection, then the UE uses the general cell reselection information, i.e., without considering the slice priorities.